With just a handful of ingredients and 15 minutes, this Warm Mushroom Salad with Sesame Dressing can jazz up your dinner any night of the week.

 Are you a big fan of mushrooms?
 Packed with antioxidants, B vitamins, and a host of amazing nutrients, mushrooms are a treasured ingredient in Japanese cuisine.

 In this recipe, I used some of the most flavorful and nutritious mushrooms – shiitake mushrooms, king oyster mushrooms, shimeji mushrooms, and enoki mushrooms – but you can certainly experiment with the varieties of mushrooms available.
-Assortment of wild mushrooms work just as beautifully in this warm salad.
+The assortment of wild mushrooms works just as beautifully in this warm salad.
 The idea is to use different mushrooms to create a satisfying texture.

 Tips on Cooking Warm Mushroom Salad

 To achieve a deep, flavorful sear, make sure your frying pan is hot enough before you add in the mushrooms.
 Depending on the type of mushrooms, you may want to add them in succession so the meatier ones get cooked first.

 Keep the mushrooms spread out in a single layer without crowding the pan.
 Add in a pinch of salt to help draw out the moisture and then leave the mushrooms untouched until they achieve a rich brown color on the edges.
 And remember it’s always better to overcook mushrooms than undercook them.

 Warm Mushroom Salad Pair with Sesame Dressing